"""

 to keep in sync, then you can ignore the output.

-If requested, the formal uncertainties for the catalogue unit vectors and pixel locations are computed and
+If requested, the formal uncertainties for the catalog unit vectors and pixel locations are computed and

 stored in the :attr:`queried_weights_inertial` and :attr:`queried_weights_picture`.
 These are computed by